pavankataria/SwiftDataTables/README.md

     /// Control the background color for an unhighlighted row.
-    @objc optional func dataTable(_ dataTable: SwiftDataTable, unhighlightedColorForRowIndex at: Int) -> UIColor }
+    @objc optional func dataTable(_ dataTable: SwiftDataTable, unhighlightedColorForRowIndex at: Int) -> UIColor

+    /// Return the number of fixed columns
+    @objc optional func fixedColumns(for dataTable: SwiftDataTable) -> DataTableFixedColumnType }
 ```